IBM/telco-network-cloud-drivers/content/user-guides/cicd/introduction.md

 The picture above shows a complete TNCO CI/CD Environment.
 TNCO design tools create VNF/Network Service descriptors and behaviour test scripts, using a Git repository as their source version control.
 Supplemental artifacts such as VIM software images are stored in a general repository such as Nexus.

 Versions of VNF and Network Service packages are taken from these repositories and built and tested in development and pre-production environments.
-A CI server, such as Jenkins, pulls TNCO artifacts from Git and deploys to LM build slaves, the CI server also pushes software images to the appropriate development or pre-production VIMs attached to the LM build slaves.
+A CI server, such as Jenkins, pulls TNCO artifacts from Git and deploys to TNCO build slaves, the CI server also pushes software images to the appropriate development or pre-production VIMs attached to the TNCO build slaves.
 Any included behaviour tests in the VNF or Network Service project are run by the CI server to validate this versions expected behaviour.

 On successful completion of VNF or Network Service behaviour tests, the CI server uses TNCO tools to package a version of a binary VNF and Network Service package and stores it in the general repository.